serdimoa/charting/Trading-Platform.md

   * [[How to enable sidebar news|Widget-Constructor#chart-widgetbar]]
   * [[How to set up which feeds to use|Widget-Constructor#chart-rss_news_feed]]

-####Miltiple charts layout :clock4:
+####Miltiple charts layout
 You can have multiple charts inside if the same widget.
 This gives your user the ability to use wide range of the strategies, as well as the ability to have a broad view of the market.
-You don't have to do anythng to enable or tweak it: it will work out-of-the-box as soon as we'll publish it.
+You don't have to do anythng to enable or tweak it: it works out-of-the-box.

 <a href="https://www.dropbox.com/s/ev65w402f2n7hpw/tt_charts.png?dl=0" target="_blank"><img src="https://www.dropbox.com/s/ev65w402f2n7hpw/tt_charts.png?dl=1" width="300"/></a>